 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-RingCentral's free cash flow came in at $29.4 million in Q2, up 103% year on year.
+RingCentral's free cash flow came in at $20.5 million in Q3, down 15.5% year on year.

 RingCentral has generated $90.3 million in free cash flow over the last twelve months, a decent 4.39% of revenues.
 This FCF margin is a result of RingCentral asset lite business model, and provides it with optionality and decent amount of cash to invest in the business.

 Key Takeaways from RingCentral's Q1 Results

 With a market capitalization of $2.87 billion RingCentral is among smaller companies, but its more than $305.3 million in cash and positive free cash flow over the last twelve months give us confidence that RingCentral has the resources it needs to pursue a high growth business strategy.

 Is Now The Time?

 RingCentral may have had a bad quarter, but investors should also consider its valuation and business qualities, as well as what happened in the latest quarter.
 We cheer for everyone who is making the lives of others easier through technology, but in case of RingCentral we will be cheering from the sidelines.
 Its revenue growth has been strong, though we don't expect it to maintain historical growth rates.
-But while its strong free cash flow generation gives it re-investment options, unfortunately its gross margins aren't as good as other tech businesses we look at.
+But while its strong free cash flow generation gives it re-investment options, unfortunately its gross margins show its business model is much less lucrative than the best software businesses.